t0bes1/football-stats/README.md

 ---
 ## Technologies Used

+### Languages:

+- [Python 3.8.5](https://www.python.org/downloads/release/python-385/): used to anchor the project and direct all application behaviour

+- [JavaScript](https://www.javascript.com/): used to provide the start script needed to run the Code Institute mock terminal in the browser

+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) used to construct the elements involved in building the mock terminal in the browser

+### Frameworks/Libraries, Programmes and Tools:
+#### Python modules/packages:

+##### Standard library imports:
+- [time](https://docs.python.org/3/library/time.html) was used to create short delays to aid user experience.
+- [os](https://docs.python.org/3/library/os.html ) was used to clear the terminal before running the program.

+##### Third-party imports:
+- [Gspread](https://docs.gspread.org/en/v5.10.0/) was used to access and transfer the project data.
+- [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/) was used to implement the menu.
-- [Pyton](https://www.python.org/) was used to code the technical logic of the project.
+- [Colorama](https://pypi.org/project/colorama/) was used to add colors and styles to the project.

+#### Other tools:
+- [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Google Sheets](https://docs.google.com/spreadsheets/) was used to store the project data.
-- [Miro](https://miro.com/templates/diagrams/) was used to sketch the technical diagram.
-- [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
-- [Heroku](https://dashboard.heroku.com/) was used to deploy the project (using also node.js).
+- [Miro](https://miro.com/) was used to make a flowchart for the README file.

-The following Python projects were used to add additional functionality:
-- [gspread](https://docs.gspread.org/en/latest/) to access the Google sheets data store via an API
+- [Heroku](https://dashboard.heroku.com/apps) was used to deploy the project.
-- [simple term menu](https://pypi.org/project/simple-term-menu/0.4.4/) to allow the main program menu to be created

-The "os" and "time" libraries were also used for adding simple UX features

 ---
 ## Design